-In B2B, it’s particularly important to maximise customer lifetimes so you can grow and maintain competitiveness.
+In B2B, it’s particularly important to maximize customer lifetimes so you can grow and maintain competitiveness.
 E-commerce provides many ways to acquire, maintain and retain customers and to create opportunities for long-term relationships.
 By offering a good customer experience, working with loyalty incentives and adding aftermarket services, e-commerce can improve CLV – Customer Lifetime Value.

 If you work in B2B, you know that many parts of the business play an important role.
 As well as purchasing, planning, design, manufacturing, quality control and financial issues, there’s always a major focus on sales and marketing.